- Transferring photos from your iPhone to your PC is a necessity, but sometimes certain issues can appear.

-- Under the Quick Access section, right-click on Picture folder and select Properties.
+- Right-click on the Picture folder, and select Properties.

 - Select your username from the profiles.

-If you already have Full Control option enabled.
-Try to disable Full Control and turn it back on.
+- If you already have Full Control option enabled, disable it and turn it back on.

 Also try to give Full Control permission to Everyone/System profile under Picture properties.